bigplans47/order-some-pizza/README.md

   Input Example (When it receives):Veggie, Small Pizza, Custom Topping of Peppers Output Example (It should return):The cost is $12.00

-  Behavior 3 (our program should handle):
-  Input Example (When it receives):
-  Output Example (It should return):
+  Behavior 3 (our program should handle):The price of multiple pizzas Input Example (When it receives):Veggie(price of 9), Veggie(price of 9) Output Example (It should return): Your price is $18

   Behavior 4 (our program should handle):
   Input Example (When it receives):